 • And the North Korean government?
 Always good for a few laughs.
 Too bad it’s not funny to nearly everyone else living there.

-• And a great opportunity to talk about gang activity and the corruption of the government and local police forces, and how it’s all intertwined down in Mexico.
+• And a great opportunity to talk about gang activity and the corruption of the government and local police forces, and how they’re all intertwined down in Mexico.

 • And I’m just going to drop this on you about Venezuela, Nicaragua and Cuba.
 There’s far more to the story than just COMMUNISM!, as most people may want to indignantly shout and simplify it, especially when the U.S. is involved, but for now, I’m just going to leave it at that.